Welcome to 5th Grade!

 Social studies: Identify and use primary and secondary resources to study the past.

 I'm originally from Oakland, California, but have been fortunate enough to teach and study all over the world!
 I graduated from the University of Notre Dame (Go Irish!), where I got to spend a year studying in Angers, France.
 After college, I traded the cold winters for beautiful Belize, where I found my passion for teaching and working with kids.
 I studied International Education at Oxford University in England, then returned home to California to complete my teaching credential.
-I taught for seven years in California and two in Mexico City, and am incredibly excited to call the DR my home now.
+I taught for seven years in California and two in Mexico City, and am thrilled to be here in the beautiful Dominican Republic!